 Do you “speak CC” yet?
 This lesson covers the acronyms, terms, and symbols used in connection with Creative Commons’ tools, as well as some key things to know about how the licenses were designed.

 - Differentiate the meaning of different CC icons

-- Identify three layers of CC licenses
+- Identify the different layers and elements of CC licenses and tools

 Big Question / Why It Matters